Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 or several SCHC gateways.
 A set of FPort values is REQUIRED for each NGW instance the device is required to communicate with.

-The mechanism for sharing those RuleID values is out-of-scope of this document.
+The mechanism for sharing those RuleID values is outside the scope of this document.

 ## IID computation